frindaddy/digitalker-audio-archive/README.md

 This repository stores audio recordings of the different ROM chip vocabularies played through the MM54104 chip.
 ROM dumps can be found on [The Internet Archive](https://archive.org/details/digitalker).

+The audio recordings in this repo were generated using a custom Digitalker hardware platform designed by me, [Digichiver](https://github.com/frindaddy/digichiver).

 ## How to use

-Each Digitalker word is uploaded as its own `.mp3` file, and its track number is the word's index in ROM.
+Each Digitalker word is uploaded as its own `.wav` file.
 Each ROM's vocabulary is separated into its own folder.

+When possible, the file names follow the convention `<index>_<word>.wav`, where `index` is the word address in the word list and `word` is the word name.

+Unfortunately, word lists do not exist for all ROMs.
+In cases where there is no word list, wav files are just stored as `<index>.wav`

 ## Availible ROMs